OutSystems/docs-product/src/develop/troubleshoot/debug/debugger-ui-reference.md

 :   Only available for Traditional web applications.
 Lists all session variables of the module.

 Client Tab
 :   Only available for Mobile and Reactive web applications.
-Lists all client-side variables of the module.
+Lists all client variables of the module.

 Site Tab
 :   Lists all site properties of the module.